A Chorus Line (film): Production

 The stage musical was one of the early productions to address the subject of gay actors within the theatre.
 However, the film version opted instead to make a more "family friendly" film by dealing less with the experiences of gay actors.

 Six months before release, Embassy Pictures was sold to The Coca-Cola Company, which also owned Columbia Pictures.
 Five months later, Dino DeLaurentiis acquired Embassy but he did not acquire the 20% interest in Embassy Film Associates, which created some confusion over who would handle the film, which was scheduled to be distributed by Columbia.

+Arnold Schulman said "after Lear and Perenchio put up the money and the picture was being made, they sold their company to Columbia, and Columbia wanted nothing to do with A Chorus Line.
+So every single element was fighting with every other element, and all the pressure landed on Attenborough.
+Columbia versus Embassy versus the two producers; everybody disagreeing with each other about the casting, this and that, about everything.
+How Attenborough survived it, I have no idea, but he is the most decent man in the world, a truly warm, intelligent, beautiful human being."

 Release

 The film opened on December 9, 1985, on 15 screens in New York and then opened on 4 screens in Los Angeles 2 days later.
 It grossed $306,509 in its first 6 days of release from the 19 screens.